pkic/pkimm/categories/knowledge-and-training/_index.md

 #### Guidance

 The responsible personnel should be aware of the current policies and procedures that are related to the context of the PKI implementation.
-The training should be provided to the personnel that is responsible for the management, operation, and administration of the PKI.
+Training should be provided to personnel that are responsible for the management, operation, and administration of the PKI.

-Training is provided in accordance to the current and approved training plan.
+Training is provided in accordance with the current and approved training plan.

 Methods and training content can vary, depending on personnel roles and covers:
 - New hires as part of the onboarding process
 - Periodic training for all personnel (the frequency of the training depends on the role and responsibilities)

-For each training, the attendance should be recorded and documented, and in case the training is not completed, the reason should be documented.
+For each training, attendance should be recorded and documented, and in case the training is not completed, the reason should be documented.
 In case there are requirements for score or threshold to be achieved, the results should be documented.

 #### Assessment